My Research Projects

 Semi-automated marker gating of Multiplexed Immunofluorescent Images (mIF)

 Multiplexed Immunofluorescent (mIF) images is a new and special type of image modality.
-You can think of this as a stack of images, where each images captures different types of marker expression (proteins) of a same tissue. mIF can capture more than 60 different channels and this provides great insight in cell interactions and hereby cancer development pathways.
+You can think of mIF as a stack of images, where each images captures different types of marker expression (proteins) of a same tissue. mIF can capture more than 60 different channels and this provides great insight in cell interactions and hereby cancer development pathways.
 If you happen to read recent ADC (Antibody-drug Conjugate) clinical trial papers, you might find some of them being used as qualitative description of how badly the tissue looks (or how good they are after the treatment).

 As a new type of technology, it is still pretty expensive to produce them; the more marker channel with one tissue, the more expensive it is.
 Therefore, to fully exploit their scientific and monetary values, there has been plenty of studies exploiting the quantitative side of mIF and ended up with great findings.